openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/03-test-local.md

 Now that Catalog and Inventory services are up and running, start the API Gateway service:

-`mvn vertx:run -f gateway-vertx`{{execute T1}}
+`mvn vertx:run`{{execute T1}}

-> You will see the following exception in the logs: `java.io.FileNotFoundException: /.../kubernetes.io/serviceaccount/token`
+> You will see the following exception in the logs: `java.io.FileNotFoundException: .../kubernetes.io/serviceaccount/token`
 >
 > This is expected and is the result of Vert.x trying to import services form OpenShift.
 Since you are
 > running the API Gateway on your local machine, the lookup fails and falls back to the local service